GoodPie/weather-app-demo/DECISIONS.md

 - Would usually use Geocoding but that's a config to setup for demo
 - Just pulling key locations from an existing world city csv file
+- Change: Will have to use a different source for locations as the original source is not adequate enough

 # Additional Notes